ArtinL/Poker/README.md

-Guide Sheet
-This sheet is a guide on how to play my game.
+This is a guide on how to play my game.
 Refer to it as you are playing.
 If you have no idea how poker works, I suggest reading an article on WikiHow or somethnig and learning to play the game first before coming here.

 Starting the game: